fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/GUI_docs.md

 !!! warning

     Some parameters are saved but should still always be adapted based on the dataset analysed.
 A case and point is that of the number of components used for building PLS-DA models.
 This number highly affects the performance of the models and is characteristic of the dataset used.
 Thus, it should always be adapted to the current dataset.
-Other parameters such as pre-treatment related can be used on a standard preferred pipeline independent of the dataset analysed.
+Other parameters such as pre-treatment related can be used on a standard preferred workflow independent of the dataset analysed.

 !!! info